RamiKrispin/coronavirus/README.md

 <!-- badges: end -->

-The coronavirus package provides a tidy format dataset of the 2019-2020 Coronavirus disease COVID-19 epidemic.
+The coronavirus package provides a tidy format dataset of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) epidemic.
 The raw data pulled from the Johns Hopkins University Center for Systems Science and Engineering (JHU CCSE) Coronavirus [repository](https://github.com/CSSEGISandData/COVID-19).